CleoSchulten/detel-hack-jtelss2024/_chapters/chapters/topics/its.md

 Definition and significance in modern education.

-* ITS are not new, early examples are SCHOLAR (Carbonell 1970), BIP (Barr, Beard & Atkinson 1970)

 ## 1.2 Purpose of the Chapter

 Objectives and scope of the discussion on ITS.